OmarMohamedSayed/Semulate-Disney-AddProductCart/README.md

 ## HTTP Requests by NodeJS Using Axios & Cheerio!

-This application is using HTTP requests to simulate  get product information , select size and quantity for the product and add the selected product to cart & add product to cart
+This application is using HTTP requests to simulate  get product information , select size and quantity for the product and add the selected product to cart & AddProductToCart

 [![npm package](https://nodei.co/npm/request.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/request/)